 IRWD maintains a 24-hour emergency response staff to respond to various utility outages and emergency maintenance requirements.
-Because of the availability of 24-hour emergency response staff and the presence of a dam keeper on site, the response to an emergency incident during periods of darkness should not be significantly longer than the 20-minute daytime response time.
+Because of the availability of 24-hour emergency response staff and the presence of a dam keeper, the response to an emergency incident during periods of darkness would be 20 minutes, the same as during daylight periods.
+Notification times would be the same as during daylight hours.
 Phone numbers in the notification charts are 24-hour contact numbers, so notification procedures during periods of darkness are the same as on weekdays.

 Any dam safety incident that requires response actions during periods of darkness may require additional lighting such as portable floodlights.
 IRWD maintenance and construction personnel can have rental lighting moved to the site in order to respond during times of darkness.
-Rental lighting equipment is located within 25 miles of the dam and could be moved to the dam site within 60 minutes.
+Rental lighting equipment is located within 25 miles of the dam and could be moved to the dam site within 2 hours.
 Additional lighting may also be required by the dam operator in order to perform visual surveillance of a potential or developing situation.
 Additional lighting options are also available through the IRWD purchasing and contracting department from locally available sources.